flutter/website/assets-and-images.md

 permalink: /assets-and-images/
 ---

-Flutter applications include both code and assets (sometimes called resources).
+Flutter applications can include both code and _assets_ (sometimes called resources).
+An asset is a file that is bundled and deployed with your application, and is accessible at runtime.
-Assets can include static data, configuration files, or anything else an application needs to function; in particular, assets include icons and other images displayed in the UI.
+Common types of assets include static data
+(for example, JSON files), configuration files, icons, and images.

 ## Specifying assets